 Students are admitted to the Ed.D. program as a cohort class each fall term at the Hattiesburg campus.
 If a sufficient pool is available, prospective candidates will be interviewed and complete other requirements.
 No students will be admitted on a provisional or probationary basis.
 Students may transfer in no more than six hours of coursework from any institution into the program.
 Coursework used in a previous degree may not be used toward the doctoral degree.
-However, the Education Specialist degree in higher education administration awarded from William Carey University will be accepted as credit toward the higher education administration doctoral degree.
+Students earn a specialist degree as they progress through the program.
+Therefore, the Education Specialist degree in higher education administration awarded from William Carey University will be accepted as credit toward the higher education administration doctoral degree.